Multifunctional steep-slope spintronic transistors with spin-gapless-semiconductor or spin-gapped-metal electrodes: Supplemental Material [1cm] Multifunctional steep-slope spintronic transistors with spin-gapless-semiconductor or spin-gapped-metal electrodes

-The supplementary figures provide additional insights into the electronic properties and device performance of the vertical VS$_2$/Ga$_2$O$_2$ heterostructure FET.
-Figure S1 presents the calculated projected band structure, revealing the energy band alignment and potential for bandgap engineering.
-Figure S2 depicts the device density of states (DDOS) for both majority and minority spin electrons under flat-band conditions, providing information on the distribution of electronic states within the device.
-Figure S3 focuses on the DDOS for minority spin electrons under different device states (off-state and on-state), allowing for an analysis of how the electronic structure changes with device operation.
-These supplementary figures complement the main text and offer a more comprehensive understanding of the device's behavior.
+The supplementary figures provide additional insights into the structural, electronic, and device properties of the vertical VS\(_2\)/Ga\(_2\)O\(_2\) heterostructure FET.
+Figure S1 and Figure S2 present the crystal structures of the 2D spin gapless semiconductors (listed in Table I) and 2D spin gapped metals (listed in Table II), respectively.
+Arrows indicate the magnetic moments, with their sizes proportional to their respective magnitudes.
+Figure S3 presents the calculated projected band structure, revealing the energy band alignment and potential for bandgap engineering.
+Figure S4 depicts the device density of states (DDOS) for both majority and minority spin electrons under flat-band conditions, providing information on the distribution of electronic states within the device.
+Figure S5 focuses on the DDOS for minority spin electrons under different device states (off-state and on-state), allowing for an analysis of how the electronic structure changes with device operation.